JAQuent/schemaVR/README.md

 4. If there are questions, please contact me _alexander.quent AT rub.de_.

 # Guide through repository
+## Important notice about the experiment labels
+In the manuscript as it appears in _Psychological Science_ the experiments are labelled Pilot Experiment, Experiment 1, Experiment 2a and Experiment 2b.
+This corresponds to schemaVR1 to schemaVR4 in this repository.

 ## Files

 - ***downloads_and_moves_files_from_osf.R*** Script that downloads files that are too large to be uploaded to GitHub and moves content to correct file locations.
 These files are mainly the fitted models that are generated in the schemaVR folders and important to run the result files.
 The required disk space for this is approximately 11 GB.